 It can make a great ground cover or climber however English Ivy can also be a problem plant.
-It can be difficult to remove however we look at two methods of removing Ivy.
+It can be difficult to kill or remove however we look at two methods of removing Ivy.

 If its taking over your yard and destroying your fence then its time to learn how to control Ivy, or better still eradicate it.
 English Ivy is the main problem.

 If allowed to grow uncontrolled Ivy can eventually kill its supporting plants by smothering then.